 - During the permitted event, any Wheat Ridge Police Officer may request to see the permit.

 - Wheat Ridge Police may, using a decibel reader, measure the level of sound emitted and require the event operator to reduce the sound level if in violation of this policy.

-What will happen if an individual or business violates the new noise ordinance?
+What happens if an individual or business violates these noise regulations?

 Examples of violations:

 - A neighbor playing music from inside their home so loud that others can hear it inside their homes and a police officer determines the noise is unreasonable.